 One of the most important things you can do is to choose the right clinic.
 It can be a good idea to arrange a private endoscopy as you won’t to wait so long for the procedure.
 The right private clinic can help you to relax by offering a calm, comfortable environment where you’ll receive the highest quality of care.
 Make sure that you have a doctor who takes the time to explain the procedure, answer your questions, and reassure you if you’re worried.

 It can also help to think of some ways that you can take your mind off the procedure.
 You might want to find a box set, book or other distraction to keep you occupied before the procedure, especially as you won’t be able to eat.
 Having something else to think about during the procedure itself can also help.
-You might want to try reciting the multiplication tables in your head, visualizing yourself in your favourite location, or remembering the words of your favorite songs.
+You might want to try reciting the multiplication tables in your head, visualising yourself in your favourite location, or remembering the words of your favourite songs.

 Should You Have a Sedative?